bluenviron/mavp2p/README.md

 ## Features

+* Supports Mavlink 2.0 and 1.0
-* Link together an arbitrary number of endpoints:
+* Links together an arbitrary number of endpoints:
   * serial
   * UDP (client, server or broadcast mode)
   * TCP (client or server mode)